University Hospitals Coventry and Warwickshire NHS Trust: Research and teaching

 The University Hospitals Coventry and Warwickshire NHS Trust works in partnership with the University of Warwick's Warwick Medical School on particular research themes and areas of clinical research as well as providing training and education for postgraduates.

 Dr Raj Mattu, a consultant cardiologist was dismissed by the Trust in 2010.
 In 2001, he had exposed the cases of two patients who had died in crowded bays at Walsgrave Hospital in Coventry.
 In April 2014 an Employment Tribunal found "did not cause or contribute to his dismissal" and had been subject to "many detriments" by the trust as a consequence of being a Whistleblower.
 He submitted a claim for damages of more than £6.5 million.
 Two locum consultants had to be hired cover his position.
 An independent £500,000 QC-led inquiry recommended in 2007 that Dr Mattu should be allowed to return to work.
 In 2016, he was awarded compensation of £1.2 million.
 The judge found that he had done nothing to "cause or contribute" to his dismissal and he had been "unfavourably" treated by the trust.

 Performance

 The trust keeps unusually high-quality performance data and uses the VitalPac observations system, the Datix incident reporting tool and Allocate's HealthRoster staffing software.
 This formed the basis of a study, led by Alison Leary, professor and chair of healthcare and workforce modelling at London South Bank University along with colleagues Dr Rob Cook Wolfram and Dr Sarahjane Jones Birmingham City University at which demonstrated a significant relationship between the number of nurses on duty in hospitals and 40 indicators of patient care and outcomes.
 These included slips, trips, and falls, sickness, blood pressure, respiratory rate and temperature.
 The study, commissioned by Jane Cummings of NHS England was leaked shortly after the National Institute for Health and Care Excellence abandoned its work on safe staffing in hospitals.

-It was the first large teaching trust in England to have eliminated two-year waiters for elective care in 2022.
+It was the first large teaching trust in England to have eliminated two-year waits for elective care in 2022.